 About the Prize

-The prize launched in 2017 with the aim of addressing the gender imbalance in translated literature and increasing the number of international women’s voices accessible by a British and Irish readership.
+The prize launched in 2017 with the aim of addressing the gender imbalance in translated literature and increasing the number of international women’s voices accessible to a British and Irish readership.
 A report by Nielsen Book shows that translated literary fiction makes up only 3.5% of the literary fiction titles published in the UK, but accounts for 7% of the volume of sales.
 If translated literature as a whole is underrepresented on the British book market, then women’s voices in translation are even more peripheral.
 The Independent Foreign Fiction Prize, for example, was awarded 21 times, but was won by a woman only twice.

-In the words of Maureen Freely, current President of English PEN and Head of English and Comparative Literary Studies at Warwick: "We've come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
+In the words of Maureen Freely, former President of English PEN and Professor of Creative Writing at Warwick: "We've come a long way with the championing of world literature over the past decade, welcoming in a multiplicity of voices which have gone on to enrich us all.
 In the same period, however, we've noticed that it is markedly more difficult for women to make it into English translation.
 This prize offers us an opportunity to welcome in the voices and perspectives we've missed thus far."

 Rules and How to Enter